havishaJ/Greymodels/paper/paper.md

 # Summary

-`Greymodels` is a Shiny [@Chang2021] application for statistical modelling and forecasting using grey-based models.
+`Greymodels` is a Shiny application providing an interactive interface for statistical modelling and forecasting using grey-based models.
 It covers several state of-the-art univariate and multivariate grey models.
 A user friendly interface allows users to easily compare the performance of different models for prediction and among others, visualize graphical plots of predicted values within user chosen confidence intervals.

 # Statement of need